awsdocs/iam-user-guide/doc_source/list_amazonsessionmanagermessagegatewayservice.md

 ## Resources Defined by Amazon Session Manager Message Gateway Service<a name="amazonsessionmanagermessagegatewayservice-resources-for-iam-policies"></a>

-Amazon Session Manager Message Gateway Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Session Manager Message Gateway Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Session Manager Message Gateway Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Session Manager Message Gateway Service<a name="amazonsessionmanagermessagegatewayservice-policy-keys"></a>